learn-co-bot/sinatra-forms-discussion-web-0716/README.md

-# Week 4, Day 4 Discussion Questions
+# Sinatra Forms Discussion Questions

 Take 30 minutes to discuss the following questions with your table group.